Shutter Speed for Beginners

 Shutter Speed Homework

 Once you read up on ISO, you can do your homework.
 Your homework is to go outside in the daylight with good sun.
 Put your ISO on 800 to let light in a medium amount.
 Find a fast-moving subject like a car.
-Take a shot of the moving vehicle making sure the focus is on the car as it goes by (most cameras have an indicator of what they are focusing on.)
+Take a shot of the moving vehicle, making sure the focus is on the car as it goes by (most cameras have an indicator of what they are focusing on).
 Put your camera in 1/30th sec.
 Take a shot of the car.
 Is it clear?
-Now move to 1/100th of a sec.
+Now move to 1/100th of a second.
 Take the same picture of a fast-moving vehicle.
 Is it clear yet?
 Do the same shot with each shutter speed increment up to 1/2000th sec.
 What happens as you increase your shutter speed?
 Are your images getting clearer?
 Are they getting darker?
 Good.
 Because they are supposed to be.
 Focus on the subject, or the lesson will be lost.
 Use a big subject like a car, not a bird.
-Birds are harder to focus on.
+Birds are more challenging to focus on.

 Review Your Images and Metadata